aalhour/C-Sharp-Algorithms/README.md

     ```

 #### Graphs:
  * [Depth-First Search](Algorithms/Graphs/DepthFirstSearch.cs).
 Implements the DFS algorithm in two ways: Iterative and Recursive.
-Provides two functions for traversing graphs: VisitAll(), and FindFirstMatch().
-The VisitAll() function takes an Action\<T\> and apply it to the graph nodes.
-The FindFirstMatch() function takes a Predicate\<T\> function and depth-first-searches for a first match in the graph.
+Provides multiple functions for traversing graphs: PrintAll(), VisitAll(Action\<T\> forEachFunc), FindFirstMatch(Predicate\<T\> match).
+The VisitAll() applies a function to every graph nodes.
+The FindFirstMatch() function takes searches the graph for a predicate match.
  * [Breadth-First Search](Algorithms/Graphs/BreadthFirstSearch.cs).
 Implements the DFS algorithm in an iterative fashion.
-Provides two functions for traversing graphs: VisitAll(), and FindFirstMatch().
-The VisitAll() function takes an Action\<T\> and apply it to the graph nodes.
-The FindFirstMatch() function takes a Predicate\<T\> function and breadth-first-searches for a first match in the graph.
+Provides multiple functions for traversing graphs: PrintAll(), VisitAll(Action\<T\> forEachFunc), FindFirstMatch(Predicate\<T\> match).
+The VisitAll() applies a function to every graph nodes.
+The FindFirstMatch() function takes searches the graph for a predicate match.

 #### Numeric:
  * [Catalan Numbers](Algorithms/Numeric/CatalanNumbers.cs).
 A class that calculates the catalan numbers.
 A dynamic-programming solution.